chipmuenk/pyfda/README.md

 ======
 ## Python Filter Design Analysis Tool

-The goal of this project is to create a GUI based tool in Python / Qt to analyse and design discrete time filters.
+The goal of this project is to create a GUI based tool in Python / Qt to analyse, design and synthesize discrete time filters.

 ![Screenshot](images/pyFDA_screenshot.PNG)